 After a break…

-I trained this evening amidst a aching body, cold and cough.
+I trained this evening amidst an aching body, cold and cough.

-The message I am sharing below, felt so relevant.
+The message I share below, felt so relevant.

 My body said, “Skip the class.”